DraciVik/100DaysOfCode/README.md

 ## Day - 57 - 23.09.2018
 Pulled an all nighter for the hackaton.
 Did not stay untill the end but my team won.
 Horray!

+## Day - 58 - 24.09.2018
+That Hackaton sucked the energy out of me.
+Did not do much today except read a few tutorials.